 |Contributions||Contribution basis||Employer's share||Employee's share||Total|

 |Unemployment insurance (AC)||Up to 4 times the social security ceiling (single bracket)||4.05%||-||4.05%|

-As of January 1st, 2018, all companies are automatically placed on a monthly payment basis.
-Only employers with fewer than 11 workers can opt to pay contributions and charges on a quarterly basis.
+Employers with fewer than 11 workers can nevertheless opt to pay contributions and charges on a quarterly basis.

 Those opting for the quarterly basis must submit a written request to their local MSA fund using the special form available for download on MSA's website.